Divorce Divorce

 If the court is of the view that there is no possibility that the couple can reunite, or if both or any of the spouses are unwilling to live with each other, it can allow them to proceed with the divorce.

 In Sangamitra Ghose Vs. Kajal Kumar Ghosh case, the Supreme Court observed that the marriage between the parties was irretrievably broken down and that there was no possibility to repair the bond of the marriage.
-The apex court, therefore, ordered that the couple can divorce on the ground of the irretrievable breakdown of the marriage.
+The apex court, therefore, ordered that the couple divorce on the grounds of the irretrievable breakdown of the marriage.

 3. Law of Maintenance Extended for Live-in Relationships